 - Deadly disease

-The new farming techniques has given birth to the serious pollution of drinking water causing cancer and another disease.
+The new farming techniques have given birth to the serious pollution of drinking water causing cancer and another disease.

 - Proper planning and implementation of the agricultural plan.

-- Avoiding access use of chemical fertilizers and pesticides.
+- Avoiding access to the use of chemical fertilizers and pesticides.

 - Proper irrigation system to that water wastage can be controlled.